acorn-technology/react-and-rn-intro/tutorial/redux/README.md

     init();

 We would like to dispatch our actions somehow, right?
-Let's add a dispatch function to our store.
+Let's add a dispatch function to our store (inside of `createStore()`).

     function dispatch(action) {
         console.log('Dispatching action', action);
     }

-Try dispatching one of the actions now:
+Try dispatching one of the actions now from inside the `init()` function:

     store.dispatch(ADD_TODO);

-You will see an error saying `Uncaught TypeError: Cannot read property 'dispatch' of undefined`.
+If you reload the page and open the browser's developer console, you will see an error saying `Uncaught TypeError: Cannot read property 'dispatch' of undefined`.
 Our store doesn't expose it yet, so let it return an object containing the function, like this:

     return { dispatch };